Prosthodontics | Specialist Prosthodontist Brisbane

 We provide a full range of Dental Implant services, from implants that replace a single tooth, multiple teeth, to complete arch tooth replacement.

-Dental crowns and bridges are used to restore single and multiple teeth respectively, and are placed over the teeth to protect them and restore shape, size, colour and appearance.
+Dental crowns & bridges are used to restore single and multiple teeth respectively, and are placed over the teeth to protect them and restore shape, size, colour and appearance.

 Matching your smile, these restorations are made directly by our highly-skilled team of Prosthodontists and laboratory technicians.
 The result is a restoration that is structurally and aesthetically viable over the long-term.